If you’re tired and stressed, it’s hard to focus your attention on what someone else is saying and to absorb all the relevant information.

-This requires the listener to give their full attention to the speaker and be genuinely interested in what he/she has to say.
+This requires the listener to give their full attention to the speaker and be genuinely interested in what they have to say.
 Maintaining eye contact shows the speaker that they have your attention.
 If you let your mind wander or only listen selectively, you’re likely to appear disinterested and miss important details.

-If you’re not sure that you fully understand what’s been said, ask for more information, using courteous and information-seeking questioning.
+If you’re not sure that you fully understand what’s been said, ask for more information using courteous and information seeking questions.
 A challenging or confrontational questioning style makes it obvious you disagree with the speaker and creates a barrier to effective communication.

 In his book, The 7 Habits of Highly Effective People, Steven Covey advises us to “seek first to be understand, then to be understood.”
 Effective listeners genuinely try to see the world from the other person’s point of view to understand what their issues and concerns are, listening with an open mind and suspending judgement, even if the views expressed are quite different from their own.